Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 | bob@example.org   | GOOG-0789      | (Encrypted) | (Encrypted) |
 | john@example.org  | AAPL-0123      | (Encrypted) | (Encrypted) |

 Create a **login component** bound to the users Data Source.
-Then, add the following **hook** to fetch the **user's organisation key** from the organisations Data Source when the user logs in.
+Then, add the following **hook** to fetch the **user's organization key** from the organizations Data Source when the user logs in.
 This key will be set as encryption/decryption key for the user:

 ```js
 // Add this code to a screen with a login component